-Eventually, your buyers are going to conduct an inspection.
+Eventually, your buyers are going to conduct a Pre Listing Inspection.
 You may as well know what they are going to find by getting there first.
 Having an inspection performed ahead of time helps in many other ways, such as:

-- It may encourage the buyer to waive his inspection contingency.
+It may encourage the buyer to waive his pre-listing inspection contingency.

 It reduces your liability by adding professional supporting documentation to your disclosure statement.

 Copies of the inspection report, along with receipts for any repairs, should be made available to potential buyers.